euwbah/musescore-xen-tuner/README.md

 This is how the plugin represents a 'microtonal' note, containing data pertaining to how the note should be spelt/represented microtonally.

-The SymbolCode keys of `accidentals` should be sorted left-to-right in terms of appearance when drawing the accidentals.
+The `accidentals` object is not sorted.
+When creating/displaying an accidental, use `orderedSymbols` to iterate each symbol in left-to-right order.

 If `accidentals` is null, represents a nominal of the tuning system (note without accidental).